ansible/ansible/docs/docsite/rst/networking_guide/network_debug_troubleshooting.rst

 **Platforms:** Any

 The ``socket_path does not exist or cannot be found``  and ``unable to connect to socket`` messages are new in Ansible 2.5.
-These message means that socket used the talk to the remote network device does not exist or unable to connect to.
+These messages indicate that the socket used to communicate with the remote network device is unavailable or does not exist.

 For example: